syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-By default, Excel version associated with application object is Excel 97 to 2003 (*.xls).
-XlsIO writes the excel file in the respective format depending upon this excel version.
-You can modify the default Excel version to Excel 2013 as shown below.
+By default, the Excel version 97 to 2003 (*.xls) is associated with application object.
+XlsIO writes the excel files in the respective format depending on this excel version.
+You can modify the default Excel version to Excel 2013 as shown as follows.

 {% tabs %}
 {% highlight c# %}